 Plastic Bags in the Environment

-The typical plastic bag is used for only 12 minutes yet lasts pretty much forever.
-Plastic bags, like other plastics, do not biodegrade, they only “photodegrade” in sunlight, breaking slowly into microscopic bits– a process that experts estimate will take thousands of years.
+Plastic bags, like other plastics, do not biodegrade, they only “photodegrade” in sunlight, breaking slowly into microscopic bits– a process scientists estimate takes thousands of years.

 Meanwhile, the environment is paying the price:

-- In total, there are over 5 trillion pieces of plastic floating in the ocean, amounting to 269,000 tons
+In total, there are approximately 5 trillion pieces of plastic floating in the ocean, amounting to 269,000 tons

 The Best Solution